 - Remember banks never ask for OTPs or any other financial information from any individual.

-- Do not download any app like AnyDesk, TeamViewer, or any such app.
+- To avoid OTP frauds in India, do not download any app like AnyDesk, TeamViewer, or any such app.

 - Never rely on anybody who provides links to or operates websites that request any type of personal information.

 - Double-check for website URL whether it starts from HTTPS because these are more secure than HTTP URLs.

 - Note: Protecting yourself from these kinds of scams self -awareness is important so if you want to be updated with these kinds of frauds you can go for professional guidance from India’s top cyber expert Anuraag Singh.

 The prevalence of OTP frauds in India are rising.
 By carrying out your financial transactions securely, you may prevent such instances.
 And, if you want to stay away from this cyber fraud then Make habit of avoiding dubious links, replying to phishing emails, or giving out your personal information over the phone.